Farm Camp with Dunes Learning Center

 Crafts

 Campers will create a unique craft themed around the activities of that day.
-These crafts are for each camper to take home at the end of the day as a reminder of all the fun activities he/she experienced while at camp.
+These crafts are for each camper to take home at the end of the day as a reminder of all the fun activities they experienced while at camp.

 Insect Investigations